Lane Kenworthy, The Good Society

 Examining over-time developments in a single country or comparing across countries at a single point in time are helpful analytical strategies.
 But better is to compare change over time across countries.
-This is the closest social science can get to an experiment, which is the ideal strategy for assessing causality.4 If more income boosts happiness, countries with larger increases in income should tend to have larger increases in happiness.
+This is closer to an experiment, which is the ideal strategy for assessing causality.4 If more income boosts happiness, countries with larger increases in income should tend to have larger increases in happiness.

 We also could, if data are available, do these same sorts of comparative analyses across states or regions.

 Another helpful strategy is to look for “natural experiments.”
 Suppose two neighboring states are similar in economic structure, population characteristics, culture, and other respects.
 Examples might include North Dakota and South Dakota, or Alabama and Mississippi.
 Suppose one state gets an income windfall, perhaps from discovery of oil or natural gas or some other energy resource, and this leads to a significant increase in income.
 If income boosts happiness, we would expect a larger jump in happiness in the state with the income rise than in the other state.
 This same sort of approach can be applied to countries (the US and Canada, or Denmark and Sweden) or to cities or neighborhoods.
 And if data are available, it can be applied to large numbers of pairs.5

 A valuable and sometimes-underappreciated strategy is careful, in-depth examination of developments in a single country.
 For our question, it would be particularly useful to study a country in which there does appear to be a link between income and happiness.
 This would allow us to explore whether income genuinely is the cause, and it could help us to better understand the path(s) through which income affects happiness.6